itp-dwd/2020-spring/guides/git.md

 ## Adding & Committing Changes

-Most of the time you will be adding and commiting changes with git.
+Most of the time you will be adding and committing changes with git.
 The following commands and the combinations will become part of your brain and muscle memory!

 ### Check the status
 > `git status`